Sourcegraph Cody

 In short

-Sourcegraph Cody — AI coding assistant with deep codebase context for enterprise teams.
-Best for Enterprise developers working across large, multi-repo codebases needing context-aware AI, Teams that want to automate custom code tasks with reusable prompts, Developers who need debugging assistance with full codebase awareness.
+Sourcegraph Cody — AI coding assistant with deep codebase search for enterprise teams.
+Best for Enterprise developers navigating large, multi-repo codebases, Teams running AI agents (Claude Code, Codex) that need deep codebase context, Engineering orgs automating large-scale code migrations with Agentic Batch Changes.
 Free to start; paid plans from $16/mo.

 What's new in Sourcegraph Cody